ncoudray/DeepPATH/DeepPATH_code/example_TCGA_lung/README.md

  Some svs slides might be corrupted, in which case they could also be downloaded from the new website ("https://portal.gdc.cancer.gov/").

+# 2 - LUAD/LUSC/Normal classification
+## 2.1 - Pre-processing - tiling

-* Tile the images using the magnification (20x) and tile size of interest (512x512 px in this example):
+Tile the images using the magnification (20x) and tile size of interest (512x512 px in this example):

 ```shell
 python 00_preprocessing/0b_tileLoop_deepzoom4.py  -s 512 -e 0 -j 32 -B 50 -M 20 -o 512px_Tiled "downloaded_data/*/*svs"
 ```
 It takes about 10sec to generaste 10k tiles when using 30 CPUs.

+## 2.2 - Pre-processing - sorting

 * Sort the dataset into a test, train and validation cohort for a 3-way classifier (LUAD/LUSC/Normal).
 You need to create a new directory and run this job from that directory